jkknibbe99/367-Term-Project/README.md

 ### Boat Controls
 When in Drive mode, you can increase the throttle using the 'W' or up arrow key and you can decrease throttle using the 'S' or down arrow key.
 Steer left and right using 'A' and 'D' respectively.
 The left and right arrow keys work as well.

+## Future Work
+This project is still a work on progress.
+There are a few items that I would like to eventually see implemented.
+- Boat/Land Collision
+- Map boundaries
+- More realistic boat acceleration and turning physics
+- Waves
+- Boat motor and person models
+- More realistic nightime shaders